Scarabaeus1031/NEXAH/RESEARCH/NEXAH_DEMONSTRATOR/NEXAH_STRUCTURAL_CLAIMS.md

 - theoretical grounding of rotation hypothesis
 - relation to Lyapunov stability
 - relation to invariant manifolds
-- mathematical formulation of Janus field
+- mathematical formulation of sheet structure
-- probabilistic interpretation of G(s)
+- probabilistic interpretation of G(x)

 ---